gradle/actions/dependency-submission/README.md

 > These dependencies would be assigned to different scopes (eg development, runtime, testing) and the GitHub UI would make it easy to opt-in to security alerts for different dependency scopes.
 > However, this functionality does not yet exist.

-### Excluding certain Gradle projects from to the dependency graph
+### Excluding certain Gradle projects from the dependency graph

 If you do not want the dependency graph to include dependencies from every project in your build, you can easily exclude certain projects from the dependency extraction process.